Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 outputs in disposable portable directories.
 The exact .NET 10 executable followed its manifest/UAC elevation path and reached a responsive dark inventory, closing the production-launch check.
-Exact .NET 10 runs with no switch and with `--dark-mode --light-mode`, plus the default .NET 8 executable, reached ready light inventories.
+Exact .NET 10 runs with no switch and with `--dark-mode --light-mode`, plus the historical .NET 8 executable, reached ready light inventories.
 The two .NET 10 light captures were byte-identical.
 A second exact dark executable exited with code 0 after 3.2 seconds while the first remained responsive and the only BCU process.